CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 # DIN Recent Condition Conclusions

 Restricting attention to 2019 makes sense.
-An alternative restriction to ore months left many stations with only data from 2019 anyway.
+An alternative restriction to more months left many stations with only data from 2019 anyway.

 There appears to be little advantage to robust models.
 Even so, there are several approaches possible: